geoserver/geoserver/doc/en/user/source/styling/sld/working.rst

 Catalog Styles
 ^^^^^^^^^^^^^^

-Styles in the catalog can be viewed, edited and validated via the :ref:`data_webadmin_styles` menu of the :ref:`web_admin`.
+Styles in the catalog can be viewed, edited and validated via the :ref:`styling_webadmin_styles` menu of the :ref:`web_admin`.
 They may also be created and accessed via the REST :ref:`rest_api_styles` API.

 Catalog styles consist of a :ref:`sld_reference_sld` document